How Ledger Wallets Carry Out Transactions

 Whether you’re browsing NFTs, using an exchange or enjoying the growing ecosystem of dApps and DeFi, more or less all your crypto options are accessed via the internet.
 All you need is a wallet, some crypto, and those all-important private keys.

-And unless you’ve been hiding under a rock, you’ll know that Ledger’s entire mission is protecting your private keys by storing your keys away from the internet.
+Ledger’s entire mission is protecting your private keys by storing your keys away from the internet.
 But that still leaves one question.

-In this article, we’ll explain exactly how transactions happen within your Ledger Nano – and how our system enables you to interact with the growing spectrum of online platforms, while your keys stay offline.
+In this article, we’ll explain exactly how transactions happen within your Ledger device – and how our system enables you to interact with the growing spectrum of online platforms, while your keys stay offline.

 What Happens When I Sign a Crypto Transaction?